superhero-com/superhero-api/README.md

 ## 🤝 Contributing

-Please refer to our contribution guidelines for details on our code of conduct and the process for submitting pull requests.
+We welcome contributions!
+Please see our [Contributing Guide](CONTRIBUTING.md) for details on:

+- Development standards
+- Code style and linting
+- Testing requirements
+- Commit message conventions
+- Pull request process

 ## 📄 License